Done With College? I Wish I’d Known These 5 Things Before Graduating

 5. Redirect savings to the FI bucket after all debt is paid off

-And, a few more things you may want to know:
+And, a few more things you might like to know:

 - Bush will be staying in office for another term – whaaaat?!

-- Those apples that you adore will become huge creating smart products
+- Those apples that you adore will become huge by creating smart products

 - Some kids from the Bronx are going to make Bachata the hottest Latin music worldwide and you’ll get to appreciate their raw talent before they make it big

 - Your favorite artist will come out of the closet